la2050/archive/_projects/2015/paint-to-succeed.md

     all required in the accomplishment of a meaningful neighborhood mural project.
 The program will provide a template for the community to go on an create more public art projects.
+  Where will you be working?: []
+  How do you plan to use these resources to make change?:
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+    - Advocate with policymakers and leaders
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - 'Infrastructure (building/space/vehicles, etc.)'
+    - Education/training
+    - Community outreach
+    - Network/relationship support
+  How will your proposal improve the following “Create” metrics?:
+    - Employment in the creative industries
+    - Arts establishments per capita
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?